tsnellgrove/dark_castle3/doc/to_do.md

 	- if drop item => moat and vanish
 	- hollow with some mcguffin half way up
 	- higher up gives access to 2nd floor of tower, roof
-	- from roof can view casatle, weather vane, and fire items past cinch pts w/ help of telescope
+	- from roof can view castle, weather vane, and fire items past cinch pts w/ help of telescope
+	- telescope can give angle.
+Might need potion of parabolic motion knowledge to solve angle and force?
 	- possibly even see weather vane well enough to see that it locks and how to get there?
 	- player can also go further west on big_branch (hollow height)
 	- if player goes west far enough tree will tip over away from tower